 Development & Communications

 Berkshire South Regional Community Center

-Jaclyn (Houghton) Sinay joins Berkshire South Regional Community Center as Director of Membership
+Berkshire South Regional Community Center Adds New Director of Membership

-Jaclyn Sinay has recently taken on the important role of Director of Membership at Berkshire South Regional Community Center.
+Great Barrington, Mass – Berkshire South Regional Community Center announces that Jaclyn Sinay has taken on the role of Director of Membership at.
 She comes to the Community Center with a wealth of experience and, in keeping with her professional style Jaclyn has hit the ground running.

 “Basically, I’ve come full circle,” Jaclyn observed with a smile.
 “When I was a teenager at Monument Mountain, I was invited by Ed Jaffe and Judy Spencer to participate on the youth advisory committee, to serve as the teenage voice of what the Community Center should be.
 Who could know then that one day I would be lucky enough to be working here?”

 Jaclyn comes to the Center with a wealth of experience and expertise, including strategic planning, expansion strategy, public relations, sales and marketing, as well as team leadership and guidance.
 While she was born in Pittsfield and grew up in West Stockbridge, Jaclyn earned her BA in Anthropology and Sociology from Fordham University in NY, and her Juris Doctor from Suffolk University Law School in Boston, MA.
 Prior to joining BSRCC, she began working in the nonprofit sector as the Executive Director of Cambridge Local First in Cambridge, MA.